• Skip to primary navigation

 • Grind the raw papaya with a little water to make a smooth puree.
 Keep aside.

-• Transfer the marinated beef to a dutch oven and turn on the heat to high.
-When the contents inside start bubbling (the yoghurt will release some water), lower the heat and cover the pan with a tight fitting lid.
-Cook for one or one and a half hours on low heat until the kebabs are done.
+• Transfer the marinated beef to a dutch oven and turn on the heat to medium-high.
+When the contents start bubbling (the yogurt will release some water), lower the heat and cover the pan with a tight fitting lid.
+Cook for one and a half hours on low heat until the kebabs are done.
 Check once or twice to make sure they don't stick to the bottom of the pan.

-• Heat a piece of charcoal till it is red-hot and place it in a circular piece of onion.
-Keep this piece of onion on top of the cooked kebabs and drizzle a little oil or ghee, (if you happen to have ghee at hand) on the hot charcoal piece.
-I prefer ghee though vegetable oil is just fine too.
+• Heat a piece of charcoal till it is red-hot and place it in a small steel bowl.
+Keep this bowl on top of the cooked kebabs and drizzle a little oil or ghee, (if you have ghee at hand) on the hot charcoal piece.
 Cover with a lid and wait for five minutes.

 Notes